Yali07/bill-calculater/README.md

 Instructions:

    * Validate-text:
-        Go to the keyword screen and type the any keywords in the cell.Then click enter.
+        Refer the keywords in keyword screen and type the any keywords in the cell.Then click enter.
    * Add new row:
         Double tap any cell(product,rate,weight).